Liability Car Insurance Explained: Coverage, Costs & How Much You Need

 Understanding Liability Car Insurance Limits

 Liability car insurance limits determine the maximum amount your insurer will pay for damages you cause.
 These limits appear in a three-number format like 25/50/25 or 100/300/100.
-The first number represents bodily injury liability per person, the second is bodily injury per accident, and the third is property damage per accident—all expressed in thousands of dollars.
+The first number represents bodily injury liability per person, the second is bodily injury per accident, and the third is property damage per accident — all expressed in thousands of dollars.

-State minimum requirements vary dramatically across the country.
-Some states require only 15/30/5 coverage, while others mandate 50/100/25 or higher.
-However, financial experts consistently recommend carrying at least 50/100/50 coverage, with 100/300/100 being the preferred standard for adequate protection.
+Regardless of where you live, financial experts consistently recommend carrying at least 50/100/50 coverage, with 100/300/100 being the preferred standard for adequate protection.
 These higher liability car insurance limits better align with actual costs in serious accidents.
+For a deep dive on selecting the right tier for your situation, see our guide on how to choose car insurance liability limits.

 Pincher's Pro Tip